Here are five RDM team tips.

 Sharing session information is great -- but controlling access is bliss.

-Through Remote Desktop Manager Groups & Security settings, you can control access and user rights for specific sessions and actions.
+Through Remote Desktop Manager's Role system, you can control access and user rights for specific sessions and actions.

 Okay: you’re ready to deploy Remote Desktop Manager and make everyone see you as the company hero.
 You’ve manually configured your data sources, specified your site license, and defined system options.
 You can feel the excitement coursing through your veins.
 You are on a mission!